Making the Most of Your First Year

 Having club meetings on the calendar will give you something to look forward to in college life other than your regularly scheduled classes and, of course, the weekend.

-They can also introduce you to new opportunities to advance in your field or try out new hobbies and areas of interest that might not go hand in hand with your major.
+They can also introduce you to new opportunities to advance in your field or try out new hobbies and areas of interest that might not align with your major.

 For example, if you’re studying architecture, volunteering with Habit For Humanity can be a great way to acquire skills related to your field while meeting like-minded people.
 Planning on going into engineering but fascinated by filmmaking?
 There’s sure to be a video production student org on your campus that would love to have you!